 The Malecon is Havana’s iconic 8km waterfront, perfect for a peaceful stroll by the sea.
 Both locals and tourists love to gather here.
 Despite the busy traffic, it’s an oasis ideal for a romantic walk, especially at sunset when the horizon is painted with color.
 It’s also a great spot to watch fishermen and chat with them.
 We visited on our first night in Havana, and it quickly became one of our favorite spots in the city.
 You’ll love it too.

-Ride around in a vintage car
+Ride a vintage car

 In Havana, you’ll spot many colorful vintage cars, mostly from the 50s.
 These iconic antiques are a symbol of Cuba and considered part of its national heritage.
 Most are taxis you can hire for the day, making it a unique way to explore the city.
 We highly recommend the Havana Classic Car Tour.
 If you make friends with the drivers, they might even let you take the wheel!
 We got a chance to drive in a quiet Vedado street, and it felt incredibly cool and authentic.